rwsite/updatepulse-server/readme.txt

 == Description ==

-UpdatePulse Server allows developers to provide updates for plugins and themes packages they developped but choose not to hosted on wordpress.org, or any other software.
+UpdatePulse Server allows developers to provide updates for software packages, including WordPress plugins and themes.
 Some example use cases:
 - provide updates for premium plugins or themes, with a license key
 - provide custom theme or plugin updates to clients of a webdesign agency and not intended for the general public